 - Methods of Graduate Studies, Research, and Writing (3)

 - Roman Catholicism, Protestantism, and Animism: A History of Christianity in Haiti (3)

 - TH530 Philosophical Foundations of Christian Theology (3)

-- Christian Systematic Theology in the Haitian Context I (3)
+- Christian Systematic Theology in the Cultural Context I (3)

-- Christian Systematic Theology in the Haitian Context II (3)
+- Christian Systematic Theology in the Cultural Context II (3)

 - BS520 Hermeneutics in Context (3)

 - AP620 Contextual Apologetics (3)

 - Theology of Haitian Voodoo, the Cult of Loas, and Animism (3)

 - CM650 Contextual Preaching (3)

 - Evangelism, Discipleship, and Syncretism in Haiti (3)

 - RSC680 Graduate Thesis (6)

 Be Firmly Rooted in the Word.
 Dig Deeper.

 Introduction to Contextual Theology: Theory and Practice (3).
 This course orients students to the enterprise of doing Christian theology contextualized by particular aspects of culture and the interfacing of the secular sciences (anthropology, sociology, psychology) and theology.

 Christian Systematic Theology in the Cultural Context I (3)examines how to bring the doctrines of the Triune God and humanity to one’s cultural context.
 The study of doctrine of the Triune God includes the existence of God as Trinity, the knowability and character of the Triune God, creation, providence, miracles, prayer, angels and demons.
 The study of the doctrine of humanity includes the creation, humanity as male and female, the essential nature of humanity, and sin.

 Christian Systematic Theology in the Haitian Context II (3).
 This course examines the doctrines of Christ, the Holy Spirit, Redemption, the Church, and the Future, all in inextricable relation to the Triune God, and articulating them in engagement with the surrounding culture.